TeasingSisyphus/cuttleV1/README.md

 ## DONE
 *	QUEENS
+	*	FIXED BUG: Playing a oneOff illegally after a seven messes up the selection, so you can't immediately play the card without re-clicking it
 	*	Jacks and sevenJacks are now stopped by an enemy QUEEN
 	*	2's and 9's are now properly inhibited by QUEENS
 *	The selection bug should no longer fire from playing any number of JACKS